Exploiting Machine Unlearning for Backdoor Attacks in Deep Learning System: Evaluation of Attack

 \textbf{Model.} We adopt 2 classical models and 2 common models in the literature of backdoor attacks~\cite{lenet,causality,vgg} for our evaluation, and show their architectures, training configurations, and standard accuracies in Table~\ref{tab:acc}.
 Recall the threat model stated in Section~\ref{sec:threat_model}, there is no fine-tuning process using a specific subset of data during training.

-\textbf{Research Question.} Our objective of \method is to show the feasibility of backdoor attacks through machine unlearning, i.e., a novel attacking surface, and proposal countermeasures before such attacks are conducted in practice.
-It should be noted that when all mitigation samples are unlearned, \method degenerates into the corresponding backdoor attack.

-Therefore, we conduct a systematic experiment to directly evaluate the performance of \methode.
+\textbf{Research Questions.} In this section, we conduct a systematic experiment to evaluate the performance of our attack algorithm.
 The experiments are designed to answer the following questions: \begin{itemize} \item RQ1: Is our approach capable to successfully inject the backdoor into the model through naive machine unlearning? \item RQ2: How effective of our attack algorithm under different settings of SISA? \item RQ3: Can our approach defeat the existing backdoor detection methods? \end{itemize}